-It is possible that more than one party may share in responsibility for a birth injury to your child.
-The medical team including doctor, interns, technicians and nurses may all be responsible.
+It is possible that more than one party may share responsibility for a birth injury to your child.
+The medical team including doctors, interns, technicians, and nurses may all be responsible.
 On the other hand, the hospital may be at fault.
 Also, if a prescription drug was prescribed by your doctor that was taken correctly by you and this led to a birth defect or birth injury, the pharmaceutical company may be responsible, as well.

-You will need to contact an Ohio birth injury attorney and they will be able to determine who, if anyone, is legally responsible.
+If your child was born in Ohio, you will need to contact a local birth injury attorney and they will be able to determine who, if anyone, is legally responsible.
 Your birth injury attorney will guide you through this process, letting you know what to do in your particular situation.

 You can count on doctors fighting back when you claim their actions led to your child’s birth injury.
 There are 3 common defenses they use when they are confronted with malpractice litigation that involves a birth injury:

 - Watch out for the ‘Good Samaritan Acts’ that are found in some states.
 If your doctor was not present during delivery or is standing on the side lines and a different doctor delivered your baby, you may have difficulty proving a doctor-patient relationship.
 Not being able to prove a doctor-patient relationship weakens your case or will disqualify you from a malpractice suit.